victorp13/AzureFunctionsExamples/README.md

 # Azure Functions Examples

 This repository contains Azure Functions sample code.
-For starters: A blob trigger that unzips a ZIP file upon it being saved.
+They can easily be loaded by setting up Continuous Integration to your own source code repository.
+For each example the relevant connections will need to be set up manually in the "Integrate" tab of the function app.

-## Blob Unzipper
+## BlobUnzipper
 This blob trigger will perform an in-memory root level extraction of a ZIP archive.

-Words of caution:
-* Memory may be a constraint
+* Increase Memory Size in Function App Settings for larger ZIP files
-* This example code does not traverse folders
+* This example code only extracts the root folder of the ZIP file
 * Destination is set to the same container that triggers the code

-Still, a nifty piece of code that removes complexity when uploading files.
+## ThumbGenerator
+This blob trigger will perform an image resize using the NuGet package ImageResizer.

+* It demonstrates directly interacting with an input stream and an output stream
+* The project.json file is required to load the NuGet package